datahub-project/datahub/docs/lineage/dagster.md

 ## Prerequisites

 1. You need to create a new dagster project.
 See <https://docs.dagster.io/getting-started/create-new-project>.
 2. There are two ways to define Dagster definition before starting dagster UI.
-One using [Definitions](https://docs.dagster.io/_apidocs/definitions#dagster.Definitions)(recommended) class and second using [Repositories](https://docs.dagster.io/concepts/repositories-workspaces/repositories#repositories).
+One using [Definitions](https://docs.dagster.io/_apidocs/definitions#dagster.Definitions) class (recommended) and second using [Repositories](https://docs.dagster.io/concepts/repositories-workspaces/repositories#repositories).
-3. Creation of new dagster project internally use Definition class to define Dagster definition.
+3. Creation of new dagster project by default use Definition class to define Dagster definition.

 ### Setup